tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 stick out" expressed in (#snireqdontstickout), as the observable flow of message is almost exactly the same as a regular TLS connection.
 However, adversaries could observe the values of the PSK Identifier that contains the combined ticket.
-The proposed ticket structure is designed to twart analysis of the ticket, but if implementations are not careful the size of the combined ticket can be used as a side channel allowing adversaries to distinguish between different Hidden Services located behind the same
+The proposed ticket structure is designed to thwart analysis of the ticket, but if implementations are not careful the size of the combined ticket can be used as a side channel allowing adversaries to distinguish between different Hidden Services located behind the same